elleuchkh/ada_jekyll_page/index.md

 <U><b> Importance of nodes</b></U>

 - <U><i> Degree centrality: </i></U> This algorithm puts into light the countries that have  the biggest number of connections.
 This number can be interpreted in terms of the immediate risk of a country being involved in questionable business.

 - <U><i> Page rank: </i></U> This algorithm computes the ranking of the countries in the graph based on the structure of the incoming links.
 A country is important if it is pointed by other important countries

 - <U><i> Betweeness centrality: </i></U> The betweenness centrality for each country is the number of the shortest paths that pass through the country.
 High betweenness countries are often critical to collaboration across different groups.

 Those metrics were the tool that we used to determine the top three most important countries in the network: United Kingdom, Switzerland and Hong Kong.

 <iframe src="distributions_of_centrality.html" width="100%" height="400px"></iframe>

-This map represents the distribution of degree centralities.
-This map shows us that a lot of european countries are important in the leaks.
-No surprise here since the European Parliament's Panama Papers Committee of Inquiry was heavily accusing European governments to have been complicit with money launderers and tax evaders for over 20 years:
+This map represents the distribution of degree centralities of the nodes (countries).
+It shows us the importance of European countries in the leaks.
+There is no surprise here since the European Parliament's Panama Papers Committee of Inquiry was heavily accusing European governments to have been complicit with money launderers and tax evaders for over 20 years.

 <U><b> Importance of edges </b></U>

-Another interesting result was obtained by the use of  the edge betweenness centrality:
-One could think that the most important edges would be between the countries mentioned above but instead of that the most important ones where between first world countries and third world countries.
+Another interesting result was obtained by the use of  the edge betweenness centrality.
+One could think that the most important edges would be between the countries mentioned above.
+But, instead of that, the most important ones where between first world countries and third world countries.
 The most important edge in our network was the one between Switzerland and Mali.

-Since switzerland seems to be an important player in this network the following map  shows the connections of the entities based in switzerland and other world countries:
+Since switzerland seems to be an important player in this network, the following map shows the connections of the entities based in switzerland and other world countries:

 {% include edges.html %}